bootdotdev/blog/content/backend/become-backend-developer.md

 * [Ruby](https://www.ruby-lang.org/en/) - Good if you want rails and like the Ruby style of programming
 * [PHP](https://www.php.net/) - Great for simple websites, less great for APIs

-## How long does it take to learn backend development?
+## How long does it take to learn back-end development?

-If you're starting from zero, it will probably take you anywhere from 9 months to 2 years to learn backend development thoroughly enough that you can land an entry-level position.
+If you're starting from zero, it will probably take you anywhere from 9 months to 2 years to learn back-end development thoroughly enough that you can land an entry-level position.
 Of course, it will be different for everyone, but if you can put in a good 10 hours each week, I think that's a solid estimate.
 The good news is, that's **faster and cheaper** than going back to university for 4 years.
 The hardest part is just sticking with it.

 Good luck out there, I'm sure you'll do great!